Sexual Abuse

 How can counselling help survivors of sexual abuse?

-Men, women or children who have been subjected to sexual abuse struggle to overcome it.
+Men, women or children who have been subjected to sexual abuse understandably struggle to overcome it.
 Their self-confidence is damaged, often they feel guilty, anxious or depressed.
 As with all types of abuse there are issues of powerlessness, control and anger which remain unresolved.

 A qualified counsellor provides a safe space where these long-term effects can be spoken about and slowly worked through, to help restore a sense of that person's self-worth.
+We have therapists on Welldoing who specialise in working with survivors of sexual abuse.